Want to just get started? Click here to sign up for Nextiva and get an 800 toll-free phone number today.

 Question the Monetary Benefit of You Getting a Toll-Free Number

 It makes no sense to invest money in getting an 800 toll-free number—or anything else—that doesn’t benefit your business.

-In addition to the intangible effects of credibility and greater engagement, you should know whether the positives of getting the toll-free number is reflecting on the number of sales you make and the profit earned.
+It’s hard to measure credibility and greater engagement.
+So, you should know whether the positives of getting the toll-free number is reflecting on the number of sales you make, plus the profit earned.

-If not, this means the extra charge isn’t worth it, so you should discontinue it.
+If not, this means the extra charge isn’t worth it — consider discontinuing.

 Step 2 — Select the Right Business Phone Service Provider